Here's a Complete Traditional Guide to an Assamese Wedding

 Tel Diya

-The Juran ceremony is followed by the custom of Tel Diya.
-Groom’s mother puts the betel leaves and nuts on the bride’s forehead and bathes her with oil.
-The Sindoor is put by the groom’s mother on the bride’s forehead two days before the wedding day.
-After the Juran and Tel Diya ceremony, the groom’s mother then gifts the bride’s her the beautiful wedding trousseau that includes a suitcase filled with Mekhela Chador, sarees, some utensils, jewellery and so on.
+The custom of Tel Diya follows the Juran ceremony.
+The groom’s mother puts betel leaves and nuts on the bride’s forehead and bathes her with oil two days before the wedding day.
+Then, the groom’s mother puts the Sindoor on the bride’s forehead.
+After the Juran and Tel Diya ceremonies, the groom’s mother gifts the bride a beautiful wedding trousseau that includes a suitcase filled with Mekhela Chador, sarees, some utensils, jewellery, and so on.

 Pani Tula